Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BR 700 and the Echo PB-580T.

 Engine specs comparison

-• When compared, the Echo PB-580T's engine displacement at 58.2cc is lesser than the 64.8cc of the Stihl BR 700.
-Therefore, the second may consume more fuel per stroke and is in turn be more powerful.
+- When compared, the engine displacement of the Echo PB-580T, at 58.2cc, is less than the 64.8cc of the Stihl BR 700.
+Consequently, the latter may consume more fuel per stroke, resulting in a potentially higher power output.

 Other features comparison